Office 1- 5 (first floor)

 Can Ruti CampusCtra de Can Ruti

-First, we want to understand how epigenetic drug treatments affect gene expression, and chromatin at different contexts in the human genome.
-Epigenetic drugs currently used in the clinic include those for the treatment of patients with Acute Myeloid Leukemia and Myelodysplastic Syndrome.
-Our work involves experiments on human cell lines as well as analyses of data from samples extracted from patients undergoing drug treatment.
-A better understanding of the effects of these drugs and how they work may lead in the future to more personalized treatments.
+Finally, we want to understand how epigenetic drugs affect gene expression and chromatin in different genomic contexts.
+Epigenetic drugs currently used in the clinic include those for the treatment of patients with acute myeloid leukaemia and myelodysplastic syndrome.
+Our work involves analysing data from experiments on human cell lines.
+A more in-depth understanding of the effects of these drugs and how they work may lead to improved or more personalized medicine in the future.

 2015 Catalan Predoctoral Fellowship (AGAUR) to Eduard Casas